Saltwater Crocodiles Habitat

 As they have lived there in the past it is safe to assume they can do so again as their numbers increase.

-In Australia the official statements say the Saltwater Crocodile ranges from Broome in Western Australia across the top end of the Northern Territory and Queensland and as far south as Rockhampton in Queensland however there are verified sightings as far south as Gladstone with unconfirmed sightings as far south as Brisbane.
+In Australia the official statements say the Saltwater Crocodile ranges from Broome in Western Australia across the top end of the Northern Territory and Queensland and as far south as Rockhampton in Queensland however there are verified sightings as far south as Maryborough with unconfirmed sightings as far south as Brisbane.

 You should never assume that because you are only in or near fresh water that a saltwater crocodile cannot be living there.
 They are known to live in fresh or brackish water, it is common for them to do so.